-Why You’ll Love These Maple and Miso Glazed Roasted Carrots
+Why You’ll Love These Roasted Carrots

 - While maple syrup imparts subtle sweetness with a hint of caramel note, miso delivers a deep savory oomph, making them an irresistible combo on roasted carrots.